Women in Taoism: Yuan, Ming, and Qing

 The cult of Bixia yuanjun (碧霞元君, Goddess of the Morning Clouds) began in the Song with the discovery of a statue on Mount Tai, and during the Ming she was venerated as the daughter of Dongyue dadi (東岳大帝, Great Deity of Mount Tai), and merciful helper of dead souls.
 As documented in the Bixia yuanjun huguo baosheng jing (碧霞元君護國保生經, "Scripture on the Guarding of Life and Protection of the Country through the Goddess of the Morning Clouds"), she was officially integrated into the pantheon through formal empowerment by Yuanshi Tianzun (Heavenly Worthy of Primordial Beginning), who reportedly gave her the necessary spells and talismans for helping people.

 The water deity Mazu (Ancestral Mother) or Tianfei (天妃, Celestial Consort), the tutelary of seafarers and fishermen, is prominent among the emerging new Taoist goddesses, and parallels the Buddhist goddess of compassion Guanyin who similarly saves mariners.
 She is the deification of the shamaness Lin Moniang (林默娘, 960–987) a fisherman's daughter from Meizhou Island off Fujian.
 Refusing to marry, she practiced self-cultivation until she was able to command nature in order to protect herself, and then used her powers to rescue her father and brothers whenever they were in danger of drowning.
 After an early death, her spirit powers increased and she became famous for safeguarding fishermen and traveling merchants.
 The Mazu cult began in Fujian at the end of the 10th century, and by the 13th had spread throughout the maritime coastal provinces of Guangdong, Zhejiang, Jiangsu, and Anhui.
 In the present day, her cult has spread throughout Southeast Asia and overseas Chinese communities, with major Chinese sanctuaries in Tianjin and Quanzhou, 510 temples in Taiwan, and 40 in Hong Kong.

-Immortal Sisters: Secrets of Taoist Women

-Immortal Sisters: Secrets of Taoist Women is a compilation translated and edited by Thomas Cleary, published in 1989.
-This work is significant in the study of Taoism, particularly concerning the roles of women within the tradition.
-It features a diverse collection of poems from various Taoist women, showcasing their contributions and highlighting the noble aspects of their practices.

-The compilation plays a crucial role in several academic fields, including Chinese philosophy, feminism, and comparative studies of Taoism and Buddhism.
-Cleary’s work challenges the prevailing notion that Taoism declined after its early philosophical peak.
-Instead, it illustrates a sustained commitment to spiritual development and social service among women practitioners.

-While the text is commendable, it has been critiqued for its limited engagement with Buddhist influences and for not adequately addressing the complexities of the cross-fertilization between Taoism and Buddhism.
-Nevertheless, it emphasizes the importance of recognizing the historical and philosophical contributions of women in Taoism, illustrating how they asserted their practices through various texts and contexts.
-This compilation serves as a vital resource for understanding the nuanced roles women played in Taoist traditions, making it essential for scholars interested in the intersection of gender and spirituality within Chinese philosophy.